-44 Your club is going shoot on an MoD range and you want to zero your shotgun with slug, do you A) B) C) carry on as if it were a rifle ask permission of the club chairman ask the RCO to seek permission from the range authority ask the RCO to spot for you С 45 Your club is having a guest day and you have got Section 2 shotguns to lend the guests, are they allowed to use solid slug?
-A) B) C) D) yes as long as range orders allow it yes, but only if a club member gives it to them no, it's against range orders no D 46 Your club is having a guest day and the visitors are shooting at paper targets with SG, should they have to wear glasses A) B) C) D) no, only club members have to wear them only if range orders say so yes, it's for their own safety no, not if hard targets are not used С 47 You are having a club competition but the novice shooters don't have the right equipment or safety glasses, do you A) B) C) D) lend them your gun and glasses tell them to leave the range stop shooting until they have glasses on let the RCO sort them out С 48 You are on a range shared with other clubs and you see someone opening and closing their gun behind the firing point, do you A) B) C) D) ignore them, it's not your problem ask your club secretary to write a letter to the NRA ask them to stop doing it leave the range С 49 Where can you normally find details about what cartridges you can shoot in your gun?
-A) B) C) D) in the range orders stamped on the barrel in the manufacturers manual B&C D 50 You are shooting with your club on an MoD range and a new member has put some metal plates on the mantlet during the butt party change to shoot at, do you A) B) C) D) В
+44 Your club is going shoot on an MoD range and you want to zero your shotgun with slug, do you B) carry on as if it were a rifle ask permission of the club chairman ask the RCO to seek permission from the range authority ask the RCO to spot for you С 45 Your club is having a guest day and you have got Section 2 shotguns to lend the guests, are they allowed to use solid slug?
+A) B) C) D) yes as long as range orders allow it yes, but only if a club member gives it to them no, it's against range orders no D 46 Your club is having a guest day and the visitors are shooting at paper targets with SG, should they have to wear glasses В) no, only club members have to wear them only if range orders say so yes, it's for their own safety no, not if hard targets are not used С 47 You are having a club competition but the novice shooters don't have the right equipment or safety glasses, do you A) B) C) D) lend them your gun and glasses tell them to leave the range stop shooting until they have glasses on let the RCO sort them out С 48 You are on a range shared with other clubs and you see someone opening and closing their gun behind the firing point, do you A) B) C) D) ask your club secretary to write a letter to the NRA С 49 Where can you normally find details about what cartridges you can shoot in your gun?
+A) B) C) D) in the range orders stamped on the barrel in the manufacturers manual B&C D 50 You are shooting with your club on an MoD range and a new member has put some metal plates on the mantlet during the butt party change to shoot at, do you A) B) C) D) have a go shooting them tell the RCO immediately let them get on with it keep shooting at your target В